Adult Program

 Instrumentation Fitter 2

-Instrumentation drawings & documents I, craft-related mathematics, principles of welding for instrumentation, panel-mounted instruments, installing field-mounted instruments, raceways for instrumentation, instrument fitter’s math, layout & installation of tubing & piping systems, clean, purge & test of tubing & piping systems.
+Instrumentation drawings and documents I, craft-related mathematics, principles of welding for instrumentation, panel-mounted instruments, installing field-mounted instruments, raceways for instrumentation, instrument fitter’s math, layout and installation of tubing and piping systems, clean, purge and test of tubing and piping systems.

 Instrumentation Fitter 3

-Electrical systems for instrumentation; flow, pressure, level, & temperature; drawings & documents II; detectors, secondary elements, transducers, & transmitters; control valves, actuators & positioners; receive, inspect, handle, & piping systems; protective measures for instrumentation.
+Electrical systems for instrumentation; flow, pressure, level, temperature; drawings and documents II; detectors, secondary elements, transducers, transmitters; control valves, actuators, positioners; receive, inspect, handle, piping systems; protective measures for instrumentation.